+DRIVING INTERVAL

-DRIVING INTERVAL - Variations in material being spread will change the swath width of any particular spreader.
+Variations in material being spread will change the swath width of any particular spreader.
 Diagram B shows the effect of driving interval on the fertilizer distribution across the field.
-The Cricket is designed to run on a 30-40 foot swath spreading lime and approximately 50 feet spreading blended fertilizers.
+BBI truck mounted spreaders are designed to run on a 30-40 foot swath spreading lime and approximately 60 feet spreading blended fertilizers.
 You can vary the swath widths as you become familiar with it and run your particular types of materials.

-Effect of Driving Interval on Fertilizer Distribution Diagram B
+Effect of Driving Interval on Fertilizer Distribution OPTIMAL: FINAL PATTERN OPTIMAL +10' -FINAL PATTERN OPTIMAL -10' -FINAL PATTERN Diagram B